 The Vann Fellowship

-A Living Memorial to Christians in the Military
+A Living Memorial to Christians in the Armed Forces

 The Fellowship is named in memory of The Revd Bernard William Vann VC, who was killed in action on 3 October 1918, the fourth and last British clergyman to be awarded the Victoria Cross in the First World War.
 The inaugural Vann Fellow, Dr Brian Powers, took up his post in the autumn of 2018 to mark the centenary of Vann’s death and the end of the First World War centenary commemorations.

 The Vann Fellowship is attached to the Department of Theology and Religion’s Michael Ramsey Centre for Anglican Studies, but is open to the study of all Christian traditions.
-Through a rolling programme of three-year postdoctoral fellowships, it will recruit the best postdoctoral scholars from across the world, scholars with new expertise and fresh insights into the study of Christianity and the military.
+Through a rolling programme of three-year postdoctoral fellowships, it will recruit the best postdoctoral scholars from across the world, scholars with new expertise and fresh insights into the study of Christianity and the armed forces.
 Holders of The Vann Fellowship will be required to liaise with the national and international media, to deliver and publish an annual lecture on their research, and to write an original academic monograph by the end of their fellowship.

-On 20 November 2018, Durham University hosted a private dinner at The Royal Air Force Club, Piccadilly, to raise funds for the Vann Fellowship.
+On 12 November 2019, Durham University hosted a private dinner at Cavalry and Guards Club in London to raise funds for the Vann Fellowship.